-Information Security Policies, or more accurately; Policies, Standards, & Procedures (a Policy Set) are the cornerstone of every security program.
+Information Security Policies, or more accurately; Policies, Standards, Procedures, & Guidelines (a Policy Set) are the cornerstone of every security program.
 It is therefore rather odd, that not one client I have ever helped started with any of them in place.
+Not appropriately anyway.
 While not everyone is a security expert, everyone can be security savvy enough if, and ONLY if, what they are supposed to do is written down!

 That’s what a good Policy Set is; an instruction manual on what to do, what not to do, why, and how.

 I have written too many many times on why a good Policy Set is important, and have used the term ‘baseline’ more times than I’ve had hot dinners.
 I have described what a Policy Set consists of, and even how to manage one, but what I have not done up till now was to describe how to find a Policy Set that’s right for your business.

 First, you may be wondering what’s so hard about finding policies.
 And I agree; type “information security policy example” into Google and you’ll get tens of millions of hits.
 Universities readily publish theirs for the world to see (e.g University of Bristol), and a whole host of organisations even make editable versions freely available.
 On top of that, online services with ridiculous promises like “THE ONLY WAY TO GET AN INFORMATION SECURITY POLICY CUSTOMIZED FOR YOU IN AN HOUR, GUARANTEED.” are depressingly common.

 The challenge is that if you’re looking for information security policies in this fashion you clearly have no experience implementing them, let alone actually writing one yourself.
 An overly-dramatic analogy; I found thousands of instructions on emergency appendectomies, would you now trust me to perform one on you?
 A good Policy Set is one that is appropriate to your business.
 Not your industry sector, not the prevailing regulatory requirement, your business!